-Micaela Bensko launched MoanaVida.com in 2013, focusing primarily on her transition from photographer to professional patient.
-Her entries filet her health challenge with unbridled candor while following her journey through spine surgeries and a progressive loss of mobility.
-Bensko's 'Open Letter to the Entertainment Industry' (as a Producer's wife) to Lionsgate Studios received national attention, requesting humanity in its business practices.
+BIO: In May of 2013, Bensko's blog 'Open Letter to the Entertainment Industry' requesting humanity in entertainment business practices against Lionsgate Studios received national attention.
 She is completing her memoir, Fried Nerves And Other White Meat and has just published her first children's book The Soldier And The Squirrel.
-As a photographer, Bensko was featured as a leader in her field by Professional Photographer Magazine and has transitioned to Editorial writer for KHTS Hometown Station for The Santa Clarita Valley.
+As a photographer, Bensko was featured as a leader in her field by Professional Photographer Magazine.
 Her photography has been displayed at The Ronald Reagan Presidential Library and has been the subject of an Emmy Award winning FOX News segment.
 Bensko is also Vice-President of Rebuilding America's Warriors, providing free reconstructive surgery to troops returning from war.
 Bensko is married to Hollywood Producer Don Bensko.
 They have four children and live in Los Angeles, California.

 Who Is This Lady, Really...

 "I like pizza with soft crust.
 My egg yolks fully cooked.
 Sea salt from a dish scattered from the brush of my fingertips.
 Lobster reminds me of my grandfather who taught me the art of eating it whole, its eyes teetering from the snapping of its claws.
 Dipping the meat in melted butter then dragging it through the salt on my plate.